 For additional information on private foundations and foundation managers, see Pub.
-578, Tax Information for Private Foundations and Foundation Managers, available free at most IRS offices.
+578, Tax Information for Private Foundations and Foundation Managers.

 Other Forms You May Have To File

 You may also be required to file one or more of the following forms: